DanielCyberTest/DanielCyberTest/README.md

 ## Objective

-My journey in Telecommunications has led me to develop a passion for field testing, technical support, and research.Proven expertise in personal computer setup and maintenance.
-Proficiency in gathering, analyzing, and interpreting information.
+Results-driven professional with extensive experience in telecommunications field testing, technical support, and research.
+Proven expertise in personal computer setup and maintenance, as well as proficiency in gathering, analyzing, and interpreting information.
 Adept at providing remote and on-site technical support, troubleshooting hardware and software issues, and ensuring high levels of user satisfaction.
+Skilled in utilizing specialized testing equipment and software tools to deliver accurate and reliable results.

 ## Skills